-- the amount of the initial measurement of lease liability - any lease payments made at or before the commencement date less any lease incentives received - · any initial direct costs, and - restoration costs.
+• any lease payments made at or before the commencement date less any lease incentives received restoration costs.

+• any initial direct costs, and

 Right-of-use assets are depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
 If the Company is reasonably certain to exercise a purchase option, the right-of-use asset is depreciated over the underlying asset's useful life.
 Short term leases are leases with a lease term of 12 months or less and leases of low value assets.
 The company recognises the lease payments associated with short term leases as an expense in profit or loss.